hntirgeam/WIoT-Logger/README.md

 ## Base functionality
 * Djoser user login/registration
 * Adding and managing your devices
-* Logging data to DB via endpoint using given UUID as identifier
+* Logging data to DB via endpoint using given API_KEY as identifier
 * Retrieving data from DB to plot/analyze/do whatever you want
 * Exporting device data to CSV
 * Axes login bruteforce protection